OAndris/useful_tools/README.md

 - [save_screenshots_from_urls](https://github.com/OAndris/useful_tools/tree/master/save_screenshots_from_urls) Record and save the entire page from multiple URLs to screenshots.
 The input 'urls' is a dictionary of custom names and URLs.
 Requires 'chromedriver.exe'.
 - [scrape_hackernews](https://github.com/OAndris/useful_tools/tree/master/scrape_hackernews): Collect the articles from multiple Hacker News pages, filter and order them based on the number of votes, and output to a HTML page or to the console.
 - [sms_sending_twilio](https://github.com/OAndris/useful_tools/tree/master/sms_sending_twilio): Send custom SMS to any phone number, using Twilio.
+- [text_translator](https://github.com/OAndris/useful_tools/tree/master/text_translator): Translate a text from one language to another.